Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Introduction

-These findings have profound implications for RL optimization: \textit{Since internal reasoning emerges progressively from lower to higher, we can consider optimization from a bottom-up perspective.} We initially validate this hypothesis through targeted optimization experiments on internal policies, revealing distinct training dynamics and a remarkable phenomenon of internal reasoning feature refinement.
-Specifically, the optimized lower layers capture high-level reasoning capabilities by early alignment, providing a more robust foundation for subsequent internal reasoning.
-Motivated by these insights, we propose \textit{\textbf{Bottom-up Policy Optimization (BuPO)}}, a novel reinforcement learning paradigm that optimizes fine-grained internal layer policies during the early stages of training to effectively guide the overall language model policy.
+These findings have profound implications for RL optimization: \textit{Since internal reasoning emerges from lower to higher, we can consider optimization from a bottom-up perspective.} We first validate this hypothesis with Internal Policy Alignment (IPA), revealing distinct training dynamics and a remarkable phenomenon of internal reasoning feature refinement.
+Specifically, the optimized lower layers capture high-level reasoning capabilities by early alignment, providing a robust foundation for subsequent internal reasoning.
+Motivated by these insights, we propose \textit{\textbf{Bottom-up Policy Optimization (BuPO)}}, a novel RL paradigm that optimizes fine-grained internal layer policies during the early stages of training to effectively guide the language model policy.
 By doing so, BuPO reconstructs foundational reasoning abilities and achieves superior performance.
 Extensive experiments on complex reasoning benchmarks demonstrate the effectiveness of our approach and the unique training dynamics compared to conventional RL methods that optimize the policy as a whole.
-We hope our detailed analysis of language model policies provides valuable insights to improve RL algorithms.

-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*,nosep] \item \textbf{Internal Policy Decomposition:} First, we formally define and decompose language model policies into internal layer and modular policies, revealing their distinct roles in reasoning. \item \textbf{Internal Policy Entropy-based Analysis:} Building on this foundation, we uncover consistent yet distinct reasoning patterns across different model series, highlighting progressive reasoning structures in \texttt{Qwen} models. \item \textbf{Bottom-up Policy Optimization:} Inspired by these findings, we propose BuPO, a novel RL paradigm that optimizes internal policies early in training, achieving superior performance and unique training behaviors. \end{itemize}
+In summary, this paper makes the following contributions: (1) We are the first to decompose an LLM policy into internal layer and modular policies, revealing their distinct roles in reasoning.
+(2) We reveal a universal exploration-to-convergence shift, distinguishing Qwen’s progressive reasoning from Llama’s abrupt convergence.
+Moreover, we uncover a feature refinement phenomenon where internal optimization drives lower layers to preemptively capture high-level features.
+(3) We propose BuPO to align internal policies from the bottom up, which reconstructs the foundational reasoning capabilities at lower layers, achieving superior performance on complex reasoning benchmarks.